valerieniloinsigh31/footnote-app/README.md

 Albeit, this is applied in different ways.

+ADMIN
--For the administrator/Superuser who regulates the FootNote profile, they will regulate what appears on their profile.
+-For the <em>administrator/Superuser</em> who regulates the FootNote profile, they will regulate what appears on their profile.
 They can create, read, update and delete their own original ideas (one idea at a time is the FootNote policy-to avoid oversaturation.)
 Also there is a maximum length of 100 words per original idea posted,to be inkeeping with the initial aim of the applicaiton, to post a fast idea that occurs to the profile owner whilst out and about in order to get immediate feedback (as opposed to exposing intiacte/vital parts of their original creative ideas.)
 -The admin/Superuser will be able to view FootNotes posted by the users and to approve whether they appear on the app.
 -The admin/Superuser can delete ideas (and as a result, all of the footnotes posted to it will delete with the CASCADE effect)
 -The admin/Superuser can approve selected FootNotes to their offline profile.
 They will be able to edit/update these FootNotes once they have been moved offline and are no longer visible on their public FootNote profile.